 You may be asking, What does that have to do with my church?
 Well, churches maintain a lot of personal data, including very sensitive data about member’s giving and financials, staff social security and payroll data, and pastoral counseling notes.
 The church staff has to be able to trust that systems are secure and working properly so that they can perform their ministry jobs.
 A breach could be harmful, embarrassing and costly.
 This is where multi-factor authentication comes in.

 In addition to properly conceived and maintained passwords, MFA provides a second layer and method of security.
 Typically, MFA employs a code that is updated every 30-60 seconds and is sent to the user’s trusted phone or smart device via text or app when they use their password to log into a MFA-enabled account.
 Without using the MFA code or the verification app, access to the account is prevented, regardless of whether a user has the proper password.

 - The user experience in MFA varies in each situation.
 For instance, Office 365 MFA will apply when users are accessing Office365 via web and sometimes via other desktop or device apps.
-It can be confusing for users, and if they don’t have their phone with them, or it isn’t connected to a network via Wi-Fi or cell service, they can’t get their code.
+It can be confusing for users, and if they don’t have their phone with them, or if it’s dead, or if it isn’t connected to a network via Wi-Fi or cell service, they cannot get their code.

 - Service desk support will likely go up as a result of MFA, particularly in off-hours when users are most likely to be accessing resources remotely.